DMTF/Redfish-Event-Listener/README.md

     * UseSSL: 'on' to use HTTPS (SSL), 'off' to use HTTP for incoming event messages
 3. Subscription details if you require this tool to perform subscription, which consist of the following:
     * Subscription details of Destination, EventTypes, ContextDetail, Protocol, SubscriptionURI in config.ini file
-    * Server information in comma separated format for IP, Username and password.
-Keep all these field blank if subscription is taken care manually.
+    * Server information contains lists with IP, Username and password.
+Keep all these field as empty lists [] if subscription is taken care manually
 4. If the service is subscribed manually, the context needs to be set same as mentioned in the config file (Public by default)

 ## Running the Tool